carlyu99/academic-kickstart/content/authors/admin/_index.md

     url: "https://iiis.tsinghua.edu.cn/en/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include game theory and online algorithms.
+bio: I am interested in the intersection of computer science and economics.

 interests:
   - Game Theory